Five Islands Academy: History

 The secondary school and four primary schools were formerly five separate schools.
 While the smaller schools were praised by inspectors, the two larger schools on St Mary's were judged as inadequate.
 In response, the government forced a fresh start as a federated school, which opened in April 2002 and subsequently the other off islands bases were also federated.

 An inspection in June and July 2003 again found the standard of education at the St Mary's sites to be inadequate, and the school was placed in special measures until 2005.

 Under a succession of heads, the school had become a successful and cohesive federation, judged "outstanding" by the Office for Standards in Education (Ofsted) in 2007.

 In 2008, the school was given funding of £13 million to build a new 3–16 school complex on a site adjacent to the existing Carn Gwaval primary school.
 This development took place 2010–11 and opened in time for the 2011–12 school year, which resulted in the secondary school moving permanently away from the Carn Thomas site, as well as the primary pupils at Carn Gwaval also moving into the new neighbouring school complex.
 The former primary school building was modernised and extended, becoming the island's main indoor sports and fitness centre.
 The old secondary school, at Carn Thomas, was demolished in the winter of 2016/2017.

 In the May of 2012, the then incumbent head teacher, Bryce Wilby, was suspended after allegations of financial irregularities, allegations which he strongly denied.
-The NCTL Panel that hears evidence of Teacher Misconduct said that the evidence from the Council’s auditors following Mr Wilby’s 2012 suspension was “wholly unreliable.” after an Independent Forensic Auditor concluded the evidence was fabricated.
+The NCTL Panel that hears evidence of Teacher Misconduct said that the evidence from the Council’s auditors following Wilby’s 2012 suspension was “wholly unreliable” after an Independent Forensic Auditor concluded the evidence was fabricated.

 In the autumn of 2012, Ofsted downgraded the schools status to “requires improvement”, citing how leadership and management at the school “requires improvement”.
 Later, in 2015, the case against Wilby regarding improper conduct was thrown out.
 His wife stated that they would take legal action against the Council of the Isles of Scilly.